Here is a list of equipment recommended by the Noble Science Academy, categorized by type.

 Gorgets (Throat Protection)

 Any gorget that you can comfortably wear is fine under a mask (especially when combined with a jacket).
-General consensus is that the PBT gorget is the best, however:
+Probably the best combination of price, protection, and comfort currently on the market is the Destroyer Modz gorget:

 For those interested in a steel gorget, the Stainless Gorget by WinterTree Crafts comes recommended, and is quite affordable.